krruzic/TurtleFaucet/README.md

 Quickly thrown together faucet.
 Currently set to give out 10TRTLs a pop.
-Limiting is optional
+Limiting is set to 3 per day.